-III.1.2.
+III.1.3.
 REFORESTATION TECHNIQUE

-The reforestation technique implemented is the moderate-density Planting.
-Moderate density planting is a reforestation technique where tree seedlings are planted with relatively larger gaps between them.
+The reforestation technique implemented is moderate-density Planting.
+Moderate-density planting is a reforestation technique where tree seedlings are planted with relatively larger gaps between them.
 This approach contrasts with high-density planting, where seedlings are placed closer together.
 The wide spacing technique aims to provide individual trees with more access to essential resources such as sunlight, water, and nutrients, allowing them to grow with reduced competition.
-The goal of this technique is to optimize the use of available resources, such as sunlight, water, and nutrients, by creating a more efficient growing environment as trees have ample room to establish strong root systems and develop healthier canopies, potentially leading to better long-term growth.
-Additionally with wider spacing, there's a reduced risk of disease transmission between trees compared to denser plantings.
+The goal of this technique is to optimize the use of available resources, such as sunlight, water, and nutrients growing environment as trees have ample room to establish strong root systems and develop healthier canopies, potentially leading to better long-term growth.
+Additionally, with wider spacing, there's a reduced risk of disease transmission between trees compared to denser plantings.